rytrasmi/dccrpg.github.io/_posts/2020-03-01-house-rules.md

 <li>Any time a character makes a critical failure occurs (natural 1), ALL players lose their fleeting luck</li>
 </ul>
 <h1>Save vs. Spellburn</h1>
-When using spellburn, a wizard must make a save vs. the amount of spellburn or suffer corruption.
+<p>When using spellburn, a wizard must make a save vs. the amount of spellburn or suffer corruption.</p>
-Missing the save by 5 or less, the wizard suffers minor corruption.
+<p>Missing the save by 5 or less, the wizard suffers minor corruption.</p>
-Missing the save by more than 5, the wizard suffers major corruption.
+<p>Missing the save by more than 5, the wizard suffers major corruption.</p>
-Critical failure (natural 1), the wizard suffers greater corruption.
+<p>Critical failure (natural 1), the wizard suffers greater corruption.</p>
-Luck cannot be burned to avoid this corruption.
+<p>Luck cannot be burned to avoid this corruption.</p>